How Climate Alarmism Hijacked Environmentalism: Michael Shellenberger

 As for nuclear waste, nuclear produces little waste relative to other forms of energy.
 It produces 200 to 300 times less waste than solar energy.
 And the waste—namely the used nuclear fuel rods—are safely contained, whereas the waste that comes from coal, natural gas, and solar panels go into the environment.

 “If the people who are proposing to ban fracking were similarly proposing to build a lot of nuclear power plants, that might be an interesting idea.
-Mostly though they’re not,” Shellenberger said.
+Mostly, though, they’re not.”

 Many rich countries today, as a result of the climate movement, are no longer seeking to eradicate poverty, but instead trying to make poverty “sustainable,” according to Shellenberger.